-The MWIR-TIR cloud test for solar-illuminated scenes compares MWIR-TIR1 brightness-temperature differences to an empirically defined threshold from the polar-cloud threshold table.
+The MWIR-TIR cloud test for solarilluminated scenes compares MWIR-TIR1 brightness-temperature differences to an empirically defined threshold from the polar-cloud threshold table.
 Pixels with brightness-temperature differences at or higher than this threshold are always considered cloud-filled.
 This test flags both low- and high-cloud pixels.

-The MWIR-TIR solar-illuminated data test relies on the radiative characteristics of water-droplet and ice-particle clouds at 3.7 μm.
-As discussed in Sections 5 and 6, both water and ice clouds have MWIR emissivities less than one.
-For both cloud types conservation of energy prescribes that their reflectivities are non-zero: for cirrus, the nonemissive characteristics of the clouds are manifest as a combination of transmissivity and reflectivity; for fog and stratus, it is mostly reflectivity once the optical thicknesses are large.
+The MWIR-TIR solar-illuminated data test relies on the radiative characteristics of water-droplet and ice-particle clouds at 3.7 As discussed in Sections Error! μm.
+Reference source not found. and 6, both water and ice clouds have MWIR emissivities less than one.
+For both cloud types conservation of energy prescribes that their reflectivities are non-zero: for cirrus, the non-emissive characteristics of the clouds are manifest as a combination of transmissivity and reflectivity; for fog and stratus, it is mostly reflectivity.
 Although low clouds tend to be more efficient reflectors of MWIR energy, each cloud type reflects MWIR data spaceward both day and night.
-During the night there is little downwelling MWIR radiant energy available for reflection; what little there is reaches cloud top having been generated by a cold and poorly emitting atmosphere.
+During the night there is little down welling MWIR radiant energy available for reflection; what little there is reaches cloud top having been generated by a cold and poorly emitting atmosphere.
 Thus at night the MWIR brightness temperatures are not dominated by a strong reflected component even though the actual cloud reflectivity may be substantial.
-There is simply a lack of 3.7- μm downwelling radiant energy available at cloud top for upward reflection back to space.
+There is simply a lack of 3.7-μm down welling radiant energy available at cloud top for upward reflection back to space.

-However, the instant a cloud scene becomes even tangentially illuminated by the sun, there is quickly available incident solar energy in the MWIR band that is reflected back to space.
+However, when the cloud scene becomes even tangentially illuminated by the sun, there is quickly available incident solar energy in the MWIR band that is reflected back to space.
 Even if the cloud reflectivity is small, incoming solar energy is so large (even at low sun angles) that the product of the two adds a significant contribution to the emitted-only portion of the upwelling radiance.
 Even before the sun reaches the local horizon, cirrus clouds are illuminated from below and forward-scatter that energy spaceward.
-The net result is that the cloudy MWIR brightness temperatures increase with increasing amounts of solar input; as the sun rises in the sky from below the horizon, clouds appear hotter and hotter at 3.7 μm, often by 6-10 Kelvins or more just a few minutes after sunrise.
-Meanwhile the 11-um TIR brightness temperature is essentially unaffected by the presence of the sun - changes in TIR brightness temperatures caused by the addition of reflected sunlight are negligible.
+The net result is that the cloudy MWIR brightness temperatures increase with increasing amounts of solar input; as the sun rises in the sky from below the horizon, clouds appear increasingly hotter at 3.7 $\mu$ m, often by 6-10 Kelvins or more just a few minutes after sunrise.
+Meanwhile the 11- $\mu$ m TIR brightness temperature is essentially unaffected by the presence of the sun - changes in TIR brightness temperatures caused by the addition of reflected sunlight are negligible.

 During solar-illuminated conditions, the measured MWIR channel 3b radiance is therefore a combination of both emitted and reflected energy.
 At the longer channel 4 TIR wavelengths there is only an emitted component.
-The net result is that the MWIR brightness

-Figure 8.
-MWIR-TIR1 image (left), the associated daytime MWIR-TIR cloud mask (center), and the corresponding visible image (right) for a cirrus scene over northeast Siberia and the north pole.
-Both low and high clouds have MWIR emissivities less than one; their reflectivity values yield higher brightness temperatures at $3.7~\mu m$ than at $10.8~\mu m$ for even the slightest amounts of solar illumination.
-The result is a cyan appearance of the cloudy pixels in the vicinity of the terminator in the MWIR-TIR composite.
-The hard line in the left and center images (running from upper left to lower right) is the AVHRR channel3b/3a switch point temperatures that are representative of cloud are much larger than those for the TIR, while for other surfaces they are more nearly the same.
-The cloud test is applied by comparing the MWIR - TIR brightness temperature difference.
+The net result is that the MWIR brightness temperatures that are representative of cloud are much larger than those for the TIR, while for other surfaces they are more nearly the same.
+The cloud test is applied by comparing the MWIR -TIR brightness temperature difference.
 The test assumes that liquid water and thin cirrus clouds will reflect enough solar energy at 3.7 μm to make the channel 3b brightness temperature significantly higher than the brightness temperature at channel 4.
-If the channel MWIR brightness temperature is greater than the TIR1 value by an amount greater than a tunable cloud detection threshold the pixel is classified as cloud-filled.
+If the channel MWIR brightness temperature is greater than the TIR1 value by an amount greater than a tunable cloud detection threshold the pixel is classified as cloudfilled.